mrtoronto/PubmedScraper/README.md

         - **return_string**
             - A string made with the filename and number of results.
             - Will be printed in the console after a successful run.

+## Data

+Data in `data` folder is a list of journal's impact factors and a few other stats for each journal.
+Data is from 2018 and downloaded from InCites Journal Citations Report.
+The table is not on github as it was acquired through a school proxy.
+The link for the data is [here](https://jcr.clarivate.com) but it is behind a paywall.